orlsend/DuckyPad-Helldivers/README.md

 Hit the key for the stratagem you want, Aim, and finalize with a LEFT CLICK.
-Not thee full list, just what seems to be more popular.
+It's not the complete list, just what seems to be more popular.
 Only for a keyboard with the default WASD option.

 ![image](https://github.com/user-attachments/assets/8e986aa1-7267-4073-91ad-302782d86719)
 Duckypad PRO Profile MAP